cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## AKE Execution and Party Identities {#SecIdentities}

-The AKE protocol is run concurrently along with the online authentication flow described above.
+The AKE protocol is run as part of the online authenticated key exchange flow described above.
 The AKE MUST authenticate the OPAQUE transcript, which consists of the encoded `request` and `response` messages exchanged during the OPRF computation and credential fetch flow.